RECreemers/Final-for-CS5001/README.md

     4) A fruit(sometimes red, sometimes golden, it was weighted) that would randomize it's position after the snake head touched it, but not randomize on top of the snake body
     5) A score counter that would go up by 10 after each apple touch
     6) A snake speed change after it touched either a golden or red apple for the first time
-    7) A snake that had graphics on top of the boundingbox rectangles created that changed based on the snake's positioning
+    7) A snake that had graphics on top of the bounding box rectangles created that changed based on the snake's positioning

     I chose this game because I've been wanting to learn how to code a game for a while, and this seemed like a good way to dip my feet into it.
 I also wanted to go with the snake game build style that would make it so you could include artwork for the sprite, because user experience is important for me to figure out if I want to make an enjoyable game in the future.